Ira Schnapp in the National (DC) Comics offices, 1955. Photo by Martin Schnapp, used with permission.

 First we have Joseph Schnapp residing at 1718 Washington Ave., NY, which is in Brooklyn.
 Alex has found information on him suggesting he was born in Austria in 1877, making him 33, twelve years younger than Max.
 It’s likely he is Max’s cousin.
 It’s certainly not the Joseph who was Max’s son.
 Next we have another Israel Schnapp residing at 115 Avenue C, NY.
 A different document says he was Max’s nephew and 23 years old in 1910.
 Both witnesses have sworn that Max Schnapp has been a resident since July 20, 1898.
 This may be a clerical error, as Max said he arrived in 1895, or it may mean that’s when they started working together in the grocery business.

 Max and Israel lived in lower Manhattan on the East Side, fairly close to each other, and for a while in the same house.
 It was an area where immigrants from many countries first settled in America, and the center of Jewish culture at the time.
 Joseph was in Brooklyn, not too far away.
 It seems likely that their workplace as grocers was nearby, perhaps in the New Jewish Market, shown above in 1900 in a hand-colored photograph.
 There doesn’t seem to be any building at 86 Ludlow Street, the Schnapp home, today.
-We don’t know anything about the Schnapps’ family life or schooling, other than the few clues we have from census records.
+We know little about the Schnapps’ family life or schooling, other than the few clues we have from census records (but see this article on Ira’s High School yearbooks).
 We’ll look at those next.
 As with other documents we’ll cover here, you have to keep in mind that records were copied down by census takers going from home to home, and there are lots of opportunities for errors to creep in: language difficulties, clerical mistakes, misunderstandings and so on.

 In the early 1900s, New York State did their own census in years ending in 5, midway between the national censuses in years ending in 0.
 The first census we have showing Max Schnapp and his family is the New York one from June, 1905, excerpt above.
 Their residence is again 86 Ludlow Street.
 Max’s wife is mistakenly called Sarah rather than Sadie, and Israel is called Isidor.
 Sara is now Sarah.
 Moses is not on this census sheet, but on a separate one which I’ll get to in a moment.
 In addition to the family, their residence includes a servant, Katie Boschner (I think) age 41, from Russia.
 This census was done before Max gained citizenship, so all the family members are listed as “alien,” except for the two young daughters, Lena and Sarah, who were born in America and are listed as citizens.
 The occupation listings are as follows: Max’s is Grocery, with a notation that he works on his own account, rather than for wages or salary.
 This could mean he had his own grocery pushcart, for instance.
 Max’s wife’s occupation is Housework.
 Son Jacob, at age 18, is a Salesman (Groceries), most likely with his father.
 Samuel, at age 16, is a Bookkeeper.
 Both Jacob and Samuel worked for wages.
 “Isidor” (Ira) at age 10 (probably actually 11) is “at school.”